####

 Workmen’s compensation laws are designed to provide workers with financial compensation for injuries that result from their work.
 In order to qualify for the benefits offered by these laws, an individual must have been employed in certain positions and have been injured on the job.
 The law specifies which types of injuries are covered by these laws and also includes provisions that allow injured workers to sue employers for negligence.

-See also How much does a Golden Retriever Cost in Namibia?
+See also How Much Does Physiotherapy Cost in Namibia?

 The three essential elements of a current workmen’s compensation law are as follows: